jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

     (ii) subpart 3 of Part 2 of Schedule 4 in the period 1 January 2011 to 31 December 2011.
     (iii)
-(2) Despite anything in this Act, a person to whom this section applies— (a) may (but is not required to), if the person carries out an activity in subsection (1)(a)(i) to (iii) during the relevant period, notify the chief executive under section 56 that the person is a participant in respect of the activity:
+(2) Despite anything in this Act, a person to whom this section applies— (a) may (but is not required to), if the person carries out an activity in subsection (1)(a)(i) to (iii) during the relevant period, notify the EPA under section 56 that the person is a participant in respect of the activity:
-  (ab) must, if the person carries out an activity specified in subsection (1)(a)(iv) during the relevant period, notify the chief executive under section 56 that the person is a participant in respect of the activity:
+  (ab) must, if the person carries out an activity specified in subsection (1)(a)(iv) during the relevant period, notify the EPA under section 56 that the person is a participant in respect of the activity:
-  (b) may (but is not required to), if the person has notified the chief executive that the person carries out an activity in subsection (1)(a), or is a person to whom subsection (1)(b) applies, submit an annual emissions return under section 65 or an emissions return under section 66 or 118 in respect of the activity and the period in subsection (1):
+  (b) may (but is not required to), if the person has notified the EPA that the person carries out an activity in subsection (1)(a), or is a person to whom subsection (1)(b) applies, submit an annual emissions return under section 65 or an emissions return under section 66 or 118 in respect of the activity and the period in subsection (1):
   (c) may not surrender units in relation to any emissions, and is not entitled to New Zealand units in relation to any removals, in respect of the relevant activity and period in subsection (1):
   (d) is not required to comply, except as provided in paragraph (ab), with any of the obligations of a participant under this Act in respect of the relevant activity and period in subsection (1):
   (e) is not liable under the offence provisions in sections 129 to 133 for any acts or omissions in relation to the relevant activity and period in subsection (1).
-(3) The chief executive must not include information obtained from an emissions return submitted in accordance with subsection (2)(b) in the information published under section 89.
+(3) The EPA must not include information obtained from an emissions return submitted in accordance with subsection (2)(b) in the information published under section 89.

 ### 219 Transitional provision for mandatory reporting by certain participants
 (1) This section applies to—